hdfiresky/Launchpad/README.md

   Adding a new web application requires editing only one file.

-  1.  **Locate the Configuration File**: All application definitions are stored in the `src/constants.ts` file.
+  1.  **Locate the Configuration File**: All application definitions are stored in the `constants.ts` file.
   2.  **Add Your App Object**: Add a new object to the `APPS` array.
 Each object must follow the `AppDefinition` structure, with these recommendations for content:

       ```typescript
-      // src/constants.ts
+      // in constants.ts
       {
         id: string;              // A unique identifier (e.g., 'my-new-app').
         title: string;           // The app name.
 Keep it concise (e.g., "Google Search").